 These are the only Development Briefs proposed in the draft Local Plan and we have no current plans to produce Development Briefs for other sites.

 Why were these Development Briefs not included as part of the Local Plan consultation?

 The time and research required to produce these briefs meant that it was not possible to include them in the final consultation for the Local Plan.
 For this reason we are carrying out a consultation exercise specifically on the draft development briefs outside, and after, the Local Plan consultation process.
 They were flagged as forthcoming in the consultation document and, if approved by the SDNPA planning committee, will be open to public consultation this February.

-Why are the draft Development Briefs going to Planning Committee before they are subject to public consultation?
+Why did the draft Development Briefs go to Planning Committee before being subject to public consultation?